Quanta-Switch/ansible_qnos_modules/README.md

 ## Install in a relative location (recommended)
 Ansible allows you to put modules in a location that is relative to the project you are working on.
 To accomplish this, follow the instructions below.

-ansible.cfg creation/configuration¶
+1. Prepare`ansible.cfg`

-First, ensure that an ansible.cfg file exists in the directory that you run Ansible from.
+First, ensure that an `ansible.cfg` file exists in the directory that you run Ansible from.

-Inside the ansible.cfg file, add the following code.
+Inside the `ansible.cfg` file, add the following code.
 ```
 defaults
 library = ./library/modules